flutter/website/src/docs/development/platform-integration/platform-channels.md

 see [using packages][].

 {{site.alert.note}}
-  The information in this page is valid for most plugins, except for any web plugin implemented as a [federated plugin][].
-Federated plugins don't use platform channels.
+  The information in this page is valid for most platforms, but platform-specific code for the web generally uses `dart:html` instead.
 {{site.alert.end}}

 Flutter uses a flexible system that allows you to call